ChrGri/DIY-Sim-Racing-FFB-Pedal-Mechanical-Design/README.md

 A big thank you to Cuttingcorny for reporting the issue and helping to track the issue down.

+Status from 8th september 2024:<br>
+The PSU from the BOM is now in use.
+The V3 power PCB as well.
+With the old software < release 84, the servos overvoltage protection was triggered.
+After switching to firmware release 85, the pedal seems to work fine.
+With release 85, new servo parameterization was introduced to reduce EMF of the servo.
+The problem was thus solved with hardware changes (mainly switch of PSU) and software changes (parameterization of the servos internal braking resistor mode).

 # Order PCB
 1. Download the control and power PCB, e.g. [control PCB V3](Wiring/Esp32_V3/Gerber_PCB_V3.zip)